How much does Verizon pay for cell tower leases?

 - Extend Existing Lease: They request an extension to your existing Verizon cell tower lease, granting them access the tower for a longer period of time.

-- Continued Aggressive Cell Site Growth
+- Aggressive Cell Site Growth with rollout of 5G network

-- Continued Pursuit of Large-Scale Lease Renewals
+- Pursuit of Large-Scale Lease Renewals

 - American Tower Attempting To Extend Leases on Verizon Cell Towers They Bought

-- Substantial 4G/LTE Upgrades
+- Substantial 5G Upgrades

 American Tower & Verizon Wireless